nasuni-labs/nasuni-dashboards/README.md

     sudo vi /etc/telegraf/telegraf.conf
     ```

     a.
-Update OUTPUTS section with the InfluxDB IP address & confirm the port.
+In the “[outputs.influxdb]” section update the "urls" value in the  to include the InfluxDB IP address & confirm the port.
 You can use the search function in vi to jump to the appropriate section of the file.
 Type "/" followed by the string you want to search for, and then press Return.
-Found under: “[outputs.influxdb]” The following example assumes the default port and InfluxDB running on the same host as Telegraf.</br>
+The following example assumes the default port and InfluxDB running on the same host as Telegraf.</br>

     ```shell
     urls = ["http://127.0.0.1:8086"]
     ```

     b.
-Update INPUTS agents value with the FQDN of all filers to be monitored.
-Found under: “[inputs.snmp]”, property name "agents".
+In the “[inputs.snmp]” section update the "agents" value with the FQDN of all filers to be monitored.
 For example (note the last entry does not need a trailing comma):</br>

     ```shell
        agents = [